 SEC.
 9.02.
 EVENT TYPE DEFINITIONS.
 The District shall issue permits based on the following definition of use:

-Event - defined as use with estimated attendance of less than 500 persons and no more than posted capacities at indoor facilities; for which off road and facility parking space is adequate; for which street closures are not required; and for which cancellation of approved vendor programs is not required.
+Event - defined as use with estimated attendance of less than 500 persons and no more than posted capacities at any District indoor facilities; for which off road and facility parking space is adequate; for which street closures are not required; and for which cancellation of approved vendor programs is not required.

 i.
 Major Event - Major Events are classified as events drawing more than 50 people total or events that close a District street.
 A non-refundable application processing fee must accompany the application.
 Applications must be submitted at least 30 days in advance of event date.